Studio 100

-Studio 100 N.V. is a Belgian production and distribution company that specializes in high quality kids & family entertainment content and operated their in-house animation studios such as their Australian animation company Flying Bark Productions and theme parks worldwide including their own international distribution division Studio 100 International alongside their main television channels such as Studio 100 TV.
+Studio 100 N.V. is a Belgian production and distribution company that specializes in kids and family entertainment content and operated their in-house animation studios such as their Australian animation company Flying Bark Productions and theme parks worldwide including their own international distribution division Studio 100 International alongside their main television channels such as Studio 100 TV.
 The headquarters of the company is in Schelle, along with offices in Breda, Munich, Paris, New York City, Sydney and Los Angeles.

 History

-Studio 100 was founded in 1996 by Gert Verhulst, Danny Verbiest and Hans Bourlon.
+Studio 100 was founded on 29 March 1996 by Gert Verhulst, Danny Verbiest and Hans Bourlon.
 The three came together for seven years when they created the show Samson & Gert, in which Verhulst and Verbiest also starred.
 Samson & Gert started as a duo which announced television shows.
 Besides the production of their original show they started creating a new series called Kabouter Plop.
 Following the success of these two shows, the company expanded into new fields in 1999.
 Studio 100 produced their first movie that year, which was called The Gnome Treasure (De Kabouterschat in Dutch).
 Additionally, the company began to create the musical Assepoester, a Dutch spoken version of Cinderella.
-Studio 100 created their own theme park.
+Studio 100 purchased a theme park and converted it to revolve around their IPs.
 For the latter three, they required co-funding from the Vlaamse Media Maatschappij.
 In 2002, they began to expand their offering when they acquired the girl group K3 from BMG.

 In 2005, Danny Verbiest announced his retirement from Samson & Gert, but also as a shareholder of the company.
-The shares were bought by Verhulst and Bourlon, but in a year later, the shares were sold to BNP Paribas Fortis Private Equity.
+The shares were bought by Verhulst and Bourlon, but a year later in October 2006, BNP Paribas Fortis Private Equity had brought a 33% stake in Studio 100 alongside its 50% stake in subsidiary Ded's IT Productions with its founders Verhulst and Bourlon diversted its shares of their company to BNP Fortis Provatw Equity.
 With the new ownership the company ventured into the international, non-Dutch speaking, market by copying their original shows in other languages and creating new shows like Bumba.

+On 31 August 2006, Studio 100 expanded into the adult-focus production genre as it had brought a 50% stake in Belgian film and television production outfit DED's It Productions from its founders Dirk Verhoeye, Erik Gordts and David Ottenburgh.
+The acquisition of the entertainment production company DED'S It Productions became Studio 100's entry into the adult-focused programming genre as it became a joint-venture production sudsidiary between Studio 100 and its co-founders while it started producing series from Studio 100's girl pop and children's music franchise K3; Studio 100 would later bring full control of its Belgian joint-venture production subsidiary DED's It Productions 12 years later on October 23, 2018, by acquiring the remaining 50% shares, effectively became a fully-owned production subsidiary of Studio 100 while the studio DED's It Productions was later renamed simply Dedsit a year later in 2019.